 - (a) The Presiding Officer may adjourn and reconvene the hearing at the convenience of the parties without Special Notice.
 The hearing is closed upon conclusion of the presentation of oral and written evidence, and receipt of the hearing transcript, and any proposed findings that are timely made pursuant to Section 2.1.8(f), above.
 The Hearing Committee shall thereafter conduct its deliberations in private. - (b) Within thirty (30) days of closing the hearing, unless additional time is reasonably required, the Hearing Committee shall issue its findings and recommendation (the "Hearing Committee Report") to the parties by Special Notice.
 If the Hearing Committee finds that the Provider has not met his or her burden of proof, then the Hearing Committee shall recommend that the action taken or proposed by the MEC or the Governing Board (as applicable) be initiated or affirmed (as applicable).
-If the Hearing Committee shall either recommend to the Governing Board that the action taken or proposed by the MEC or the Governing Board that the action taken or affirmed (as applicable).
+If the Hearing Committee finds that the provider has met his or her burden of proof, then the Hearing Committee shall either recommend to the Governing Board that the action taken or proposed by the MEC or the Governing Board (as applicable) not be taken or affirmed (as applicable).